rainbunny/pg-migrate/README.md

 [![Maintainability Rating](https://sonarcloud.io/api/project_badges/measure?project=thinhtran3588_pg-migrate&branch=develop&metric=sqale_rating)](https://sonarcloud.io/dashboard?id=thinhtran3588_pg-migrate&branch=develop)
 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=thinhtran3588_pg-migrate&branch=develop&metric=security_rating)](https://sonarcloud.io/dashboard?id=thinhtran3588_pg-migrate&branch=develop)

-## Installation
+## 1. Use pg-migrate as a global command

 ```bash
 npm install -g @tqt/pg-migrate
 ```

-## How to use

-### Options 1: run a global command

 You need to have a migration folder structured as below.
-You can name it whatever you want but its 2 sub-folders `up` and `down` are required.
-Put your main scripts in the `up` folder and name them in alphabetical order (the order you want it to run).
-In order to reverse those scripts in case you want to downgrade, put their counterparts in the `down` folder with the same name.
+You can name it whatever you want however its 2 sub-folders `up` and `down` are required.
+Put your main scripts in the `up` folder and name them in the alphabetical order (the order you want it to run).
+In case you want to downgrade, you need to place their counterparts in the `down` folder with the same name.

 ```bash
 - migration-folder